Why Gamification Works

 5. The Christmas Advent Calendars that clients built engaged and activated their target audience (LeadFamly, 2019).

-6. 80% of consumers interviewed indicated that they are more likely to business with a company if it offers personalized experiences (Epsilon, 2018).
+6. 80% of consumers interviewed indicated that they are more likely to do business with a company if it offers personalized experiences (Epsilon, 2018).

 7. The average time spent playing video games in 2018 was 5.96 hours per week (Statista, 2018).